Edward-Wagstaffe/overthewire-bandit/level-6.md

 ## Notes
-- The `file` command identifies the type of a file based on its contents, not just its name.
-- The `*` wildcard matches zero or more characters in filenames, useful for pattern matching.
+- The `find` command searches for files and directories recursively based on criteria like name, type, size, etc.
+- Pipe `|` sends the output of one comand as input to another command for further processing.
+- `grep`, filters input to show only lines that match the pattern / text.